dnygren/log_rotate/README.md

-# log_rotate
-Rotate and compress log files to avoid running out of storage.
+# Rotate and compress rsyslogd log files

+## Mission Statement
-Perform hourly checks of log sizes, hourly rotation if a certain size exceeded, and daily rotation if not.
+To avoid running out of storage due to a process writing too much data to a log file, perform hourly checks of log sizes, perform hourly rotation if a certain size exceeded, and a daily rotation if not.
 Do not exceed 28 copies of any log file.

+## Background
+logrotate is a shell script in /etc/cron.[daily|hourly|monthly] that is called by cron.
+The logrotate shell script calls the binary /usr/sbin/logrotate which uses the /etc/logrotate.conf config file which is set to call files in the /etc/logrotate.d directory. /etc/logrorate/rsyslog is a file in that directory that lists the rsyslogd log files that are to be rotated according to the commands that follow the log file names.

 <pre>
 nygren@server-1:/var/log$ cat /etc/crontab